Marco Antônio (footballer, born 1951)

 Marco Antônio Feliciano (born February 6, 1951), known as just Marco Antônio, is a former Brazilian footballer.
-He played as a left-back for Fluminense Football Club and the Brazil national team.
+He played as a left-back for Fluminense and the Brazil national team.
 He won the 1970 FIFA World Cup at international level, while at club level, he is a five-time winner of Campeonato Carioca (Rio de Janeiro State championship) and received the “Brazilian Silver Ball” in 1975 and 1976.